SymfonyCasts/symfony5/sfcasts/encore-upgrade.md

 node install
 ```

 Perfect!
-I'll clear this and run:
+Now restart Encore:

 ```terminal
 yarn watch
 ```

-to rerun Encore.
-And... it fails!
-That's a... long error message... but it eventually
+And... it fails!?
+That's a long error message... but it eventually says:

-says:
+> `assets/controllers/answer-vote_controller.js contains a reference to the

-`assets/controllers/answer-vote_controller.js contains a reference to the file "stimulus"`.
+> file "stimulus"`.

-The most important, but *boring* part when you upgrade from Stimulus 2 to 3 is that
+The most important, but *boring* part of upgrading from Stimulus 2 to 3 is that
-you need to go into all of your controllers and change this
+you need to go into all of your controllers and change
-the `import { Controller } from 'stimulus'` to
+`import { Controller } from 'stimulus'` to
 `import { Controller } from '@hotwired/stimulus'`.

-It's *that* simple.
-I'm also going to delete `hello_controller.js` while I'm here.
+But it's *that* simple.
+I'm also going to delete `hello_controller.js`...
-This is an example controller that the recipe just gave me.
-In the other controller
+this is just an example controller that the recipe gave us.
+In the last controller,
-here, change to `@hotwired/stimulus`.
+change to `@hotwired/stimulus`.

 Awesome!
 Stop `yarn watch` again.. and re-run it: